 The Graduate Student Association-University of Waterloo (GSA-UW) is a registered, not-for-profit Ontario corporation.
-Below are links to the corporate by-laws.
+Below are our corporate by-laws.
 Letters Patent and Supplementary Letters Patent are available for viewing at the GSA Administrative Office.

 We serve the graduate students of the University of Waterloo

 with dedication and commitment to enhance the quality of their academic and social experience.